 AMR Corp.’s American and regional affiliate American Eagle had canceled 271 flights, FlightAware said.
 Chicago-based United scrapped 230 flights for its main jet operations and commuter carriers and delayed others for as much as 2 1/2 hours because of the storm, Mary Clark, a spokeswoman, said by phone.

-US Airways Group Inc. (LCC) canceled 41 mainline and regional flights, Liz Landau, a spokeswoman, said by phone.
+US Airways Group Inc. (LCC:US) canceled 41 mainline and regional flights, Liz Landau, a spokeswoman, said by phone.

 To contact the reporters on this story: Brooke Sutherland in New York at firstname.lastname@example.org; Mary Schlangenstein in Dallas at email@example.com